Vali-Hameed/UFC-Fight-Predictor/README.md

 2. **Set up an ECS Cluster:** An ECS cluster was created in the AWS Management Console to manage and run the containerized application.

 3. **Create a Task Definition:** A task definition was configured for the application.
-This definition specified the Docker image to use (from the Docker Hub repository), along with required resources like CPU and memory.
+This specifies the Docker image, **configures port mappings to expose the API**, and sets required resources.

-4. **Run the Task:** The task was then run on the ECS cluster.
-ECS handles the orchestration, pulling the specified Docker image from Docker Hub and running it as a container.
+4. **Run the Task:** The task was then run on the ECS cluster. which pulls the image and runs it as a container, making the API accessible.
 This deployment method leverages AWS-managed infrastructure, making it a scalable and robust way to run containerized applications
 ## 📊 The Data
 The model is trained on the ufc-master.csv dataset, which contains detailed statistics for each fighter in every match, including: